 The next sentence gives the nature of the work—that is, what you did.

 The next two sentences briefly detail the scope of the work—how and how many.
-If you wish, you can combine nature and scope into a total of three sentences.
+If you wish, you can combine your description of nature and scope into a total of three sentences.

 The next sentence gives the main findings.
 Here you’re only trying to get the most important one or two, so don’t worry about describing everything you learned from the investigation.

 The last sentence gives the implications or significance of the findings.
 As with nature and scope, you can combine findings and implications into a total of two sentences.

 Why an informative abstract?